herd/herdtools7/asllib/menhir2bnfc/README.md

 The rest of the steps are how to build the bnfc file from scratch.

-> Note: The following command succeds with errors related to type inference.
+> Note: The following command succeeds with errors related to type inference.
 > Since we don't care about the backend this is not relevant.
 ```
 menhir --cmly --base Parser asllib/Parser.mly asllib/Tokens.mly